Why AI Voice Receptionists Are Eating the $9B Answering Market

 - Limited minutes or calls per month

-- Basic answering, message-taking
+- Basic answering and message-taking

-- Minimal integration with calendar
+- Minimal calendar integration

 - Unlimited calls on most plans

-- Natural conversation, appointment booking
+- Natural conversation and appointment booking

 - Calendar and CRM integration